python/devguide/motivations.rst

    decentralized virtual world protocol.
 He started contributing to CPython in 2007 and became a core developer in 2008.
-His motivations have been driven both by the abstract desire to make Python better for the whole world, and by the concrete roadbloacks he was hitting in professional settings.
+His motivations have been driven both by the abstract desire to make Python better for the whole world, and by the concrete roadblocks he was hitting in professional settings.
 His current focus is to improve support for system programming and concurrent programming (such as ``multiprocessing``).